Bilateral Salpingo-Oophorectomy: What you should know?

-You might be aware that ovary is one of major organs of female reproductive system which is responsible for producing female reproductive cells.
+You might be aware that ovary is one of the major organs of the female reproductive system which is responsible for producing female reproductive cells.
 It is located at both the sides of the uterus.
-Fallopian tube is a tubular structure which is around 10 cm in length.
+The fallopian tube is a tubular structure which is around 10 cm in length.
 The egg from the ovaries reaches to the uterus for fertilization through the fallopian tube.

 - To reduce the risks of ovarian cancer

 - If you are diagnosed with certain types of breast cancer